gasparka/thesis/docs/4_examples.rst

 it has been found that the tool is more useful for high-level modeling purposes :cite:`jan_sim`.
 Another package in the Python ecosystem is Migen, that replaces the event-driven paradigm with the notions of combinatorial and synchronous statements :cite:`migenweb`.
-Migen can be considered as meta-programming in Python so it is a bit complicated.
+Migen can be considered as meta-programming in Python so it is a bit complicated to use in practice by non-specialists.
 Both Migen and MyHDL are more aimed at the control logic, neither implements the fixed-point data type, that is a standard for hardware DSP designs.

-Overall i would say that both MyHDL and Migen are awesome tools, in the future merging of Pyha to either MyHDL or Migen can defiantly be considered.
+Overall it can be saidthat both MyHDL and Migen are useful tools for their own purposes.
+In the future merging of Pyha to either MyHDL or Migen can be considered.

 vs MATLAB/SIMULINK